Moist von Lipwig: Civil service

 In Making Money, Moist is very respectable and is up for many rewards and seats due to his efforts.
 He also breaks into his own office just to keep things interesting.
 The Patrician offers Moist the additional job of running the Royal Bank of Ankh-Morpork and the Royal Mint just behind it.
 He refuses this offer.
 Vetinari does not force him to take the job as he did in Going Postal, because he knows that Moist will eventually accept.
 Moist denies this despite Vetinari's accusations that he is bored of working at the post office.
-However, the chairwoman of the bank leaves all her shares to her dog Mr. Fusspot when she dies (thereby making the dog the new chair of the bank), and leaves the dog to Moist.
+However, the chairwoman of the bank leaves all her shares to her dog Mr Fusspot when she dies (thereby making the dog the new chair of the bank), and leaves the dog to Moist.
 The Assassin's Guild is alerted to the situation and contracted to kill Moist should he refuse the job or should Mr. Fusspot be killed.
 Therefore, he becomes responsible for the bank.
-Moist becomes the Master of the Royal Mint, introduces paper money to Ankh-Morpork, and revolutionizes the bank, whilst keeping it out of the hands of the greedy Lavish family who sit on the board of directors.
+Moist becomes the Master of the Royal Mint, introduces paper money to Ankh-Morpork, and revolutionizes the bank, while keeping it out of the hands of the greedy Lavish family who sit on the board of directors.
 At the end of the novel, it was suggested that Moist would be appointed to the position of Chief Tax Collector.

 In Raising Steam, steam locomotives are invented and plans are made by Lord Vetinari and the Ankh-Morpork and Sto Plains Hygienic Railway Company to construct railway lines ultimately to as far away as Genua.
 Moist is first tasked with negotiating the purchase or acquisition of lands needed for railway construction, first throughout the Sto Plains, and later Quirm.
 Following a palace coup against the Low King of the Dwarves, Rhys Rhysson, Moist is required to fulfil the logistically difficult task of constructing a railway line to Schmaltzberg.
 Despite Moist's own protestations regarding the impossibility of the task, he nevertheless succeeds and the Low King is restored to power with little resistance.
-At the Wilinus Pass, it is suggested that Moist secretly, and without authorisation, used Ankh-Morpork's Umian golems (brought to the city in Making Money) to somehow convey a train over the ravine.
-Whilst everyone else involved with the journey are given honours and medals, Moist's reward is being allowed to continue living.
+At the Wilinus Pass, it is suggested that Moist secretly, and without authorization, used Ankh-Morpork's Umian golems (brought to the city in Making Money) to somehow convey a train over the ravine.
+While everyone else involved with the journey are given honours and medals, Moist's reward is being allowed to continue living.